-For Salary Grades 7-13:
+For Salary Grades 7 - 13:

 Rate of Accrual: Employees will earn compensating time at one times the employee's regular rate of pay for hours actually worked beyond 40 in a workweek, including time worked on Saturdays, Sundays and state-observed holidays.
-All overtime requires the prior approval of the employee's Leader.
+All overtime requires the prior approval of the Clerk or the Secretary, as applicable.